trel/irods_client_rest_cpp_beast/API.md

     --data-urlencode 'op=remove' \
     --data-urlencode 'lpath=<string>' \ # Absolute logical path to a data object.
     --data-urlencode 'catalog-only=<integer>' \ # 0 or 1.
 If set to 1, removes only the catalog entry.
     --data-urlencode 'no-trash=<integer>' \ # 0 or 1.
 Defaults to 0.
 If set to 1, permanently deletes the data object.
+Optional.
     --data-urlencode 'admin=<integer>' # 0 or 1.
 Defaults to 0.
 Execute as a rodsadmin.
+Optional.
 ```

 `catalog-only` and `no-trash` are mutually exclusive parameters.
 Setting both to 1 will result in an error.